dennisfrancis/washeet/README.md

 $ make
 ```

-Now run an http(s) server on demo sub-directory.
-Any such server would do.
+Now run an https server on demo sub-directory.
+Any https server would do.
+If you use just http, the clipboard api wont work.
 You could try [caddy](https://caddyserver.com/download) as it is easy to setup without writing a single line of code.
 ```
 $ cd demo
 $ caddy  # assuming you chose to use caddy https server.